Belgian Malinois are beautiful dogs that were bred for herding purposes but are now mostly family pets or police dogs.

-Belgian Malinois are a herding dog and may try to herd any small children in the house.
+Belgian Malinois are herding dogs and may try to herd any small children in the house.
 If you have toddlers who are constantly on the move, the dog would be likely to spend all day trying to herd them around.

 What is a Belgian Malinois’ Main Personality Traits?

-Belgian Malinois make a great family pet for an experienced owner.
+Belgian Malinois make great family pets for an experienced owner.

 This intelligence is one factor that makes Belgian Malinois a great pet for someone who is very experienced with dogs.